jfischoff/distributed-flow/README.md

  - `--commit-hash` deploy a specific `git` hash.
  - `--rollout PERCENT` Deploys to PERCENTAGE of the cluster
 - `rollback` revert the last deploy and start the old version.
-- `repair` Attempt to bring the cluster to a healthy state by killing the `Node`s that fail verification, and recopying the `Executable` and `restart`ing
+- `repair` Attempt to bring the cluster to a healthy state by killing the `Node`s that fail verification, and recopying the `Executable` and `restart`ing.
+Additionally repair will create `Node`s that are missing.
- - `--full-copy` Do a full copy of the executable.
- - `--watch`
+ - `--watch` continuously watch the cluster and repair it if something is wrong.
 - `gc` collect old versions
  - `count` keep this number
  - `older` a relative or absolute date.